20 tricks to access 1,000s of free e-books & audiobooks

 Books can be read on a Kindle or Fire tablet, or by using the free Kindle app.

 To add a book to your library, find the title in the Kindle store or browse the Prime Reading list* (only viewable by Prime members) and select a title.
 If the title is available via Prime Reading, it will show a cost of £0.00 with the Prime symbol next to it (see image).
 Once selected, it will appear in your Kindle library in the same way as other e-book purchases.

 If you've got an Alexa-enabled device, such as an Echo smart speaker or Fire TV stick, you can listen to selected audiobooks each month completely free – just say 'Alexa, what's free from Audible?' to hear what's available.
 You don't need to have an Audible subscription or give it any payment details.

 Past free titles have included Aladdin, Harry Potter, Oliver Twist, Pinocchio, Planet of the Apes, Treasure Island, and The Wonderful Wizard of Oz.
-Usually there are three audiobooks you can listen to each month, but right now it's offering four.

 Free short stories – though you can only pick the genre, eg, mystery, sci-fi, kids

 It's very easy to listen to short stories narrated by the likes of Stephen Fry, David Jason, Juliet Stevenson and more on your Alexa-enabled device.

 To get it to work, say 'Alexa, open Audible Stories'.
 You'll then be asked to choose a genre, eg, mystery, sci-fi, horror, kids – Alexa will then randomly select a short story for you to listen to.
 Examples include The Tale of Peter Rabbit, Dracula's Guest, and The Trial for Murder.